msampathkumar/datadriven/Project Submission.md

 |38|waterpoint_type_group|6| ['communal', 'standpipe', 'communal']|

-(These 39 columns's unique values counts)(98, 356, 1897, 2428, 2145, 57516, 57517, 37400, 65, 9, 19287, 21, 27, 20, 125, 2092, 1049, 2, 1, 12, 2696, 2, 55, 18, 13, 7, 12, 5, 7, 7, 8, 6, 5, 5, 10, 7, 3, 7, 6)
+(These 39 column's unique values counts)(98, 356, 1897, 2428, 2145, 57516, 57517, 37400, 65, 9, 19287, 21, 27, 20, 125, 2092, 1049, 2, 1, 12, 2696, 2, 55, 18, 13, 7, 12, 5, 7, 7, 8, 6, 5, 5, 10, 7, 3, 7, 6)
 (542989639101365927794152062178992491838404172880830791680000000000000(69 digits) is product of these 39 unique values, which is exponentially greater than 59K records we have) is the ideal amount of sufficient data to cover each and every category.

-Input labels data has 39(27 object columns and 16 non object columns) Features with 59,400 rows.
+Input labels data has 39(27 object columns and 16 non-object columns) Features with 59,400 rows.
 Although we seem to have a good data set, looking at the unique values counts from below 39 columns we can say that we could potentially encounter Curse of Dimensionality.
 But, as we can see some of columns pairs (extraction\_type, extraction\_type\_group), (quantity & quantity\_group), (source, source\_class) seems have closer relation and column by 'recorded\_by' has only one unique value.
 So, we might have a chance to escape Curse of Dimensionality.

 ## Exploratory Visualization